 1. Council of Chairs of Training Councils (2021).
 CCTC 2020: Social Responsiveness in Health Service Psychology Education and Training Toolkit. https://www.cctcpsychology.org

-CSCH will provide an interdisciplinary nexus for investigators across the University of Connecticut to stimulate multidisciplinary collaborations and major new funded research initiatives in school and child health.
+CSCH will provide an interdisciplinary nexus for investigators to stimulate cross-disciplinary collaborations and new research initiatives in school and child health.

-CSCH will foster a team science approach among University of Connecticut research scientists, clinicians, and selected community partners in building the evidence around prevention, risk reduction, and intervention strategies that promote healthy, safe, supportive, and engaging environments for all children.
+CSCH will foster a team science approach among collaborators to scientifically address complex and multi-faceted issues in advancing healthy, safe, supportive, and engaging environments for all children.

-CSCH will take a leadership role in exploring, developing, promoting, and advancing policy to improve school and child health.
+CSCH will take a leadership role in exploring, evaluating, and advancing policy to improve school and child health.

-CSCH researchers will educate and mentor students, postdoctoral scholars, researchers, faculty, community members, and others in the research, policy, process, and practice of school and child health.
+CSCH researchers will educate and mentor students, postdoctoral scholars, researchers, faculty, community members, and others in the science of school and child health policy, process, and practice.

 CSCH serves as a central resource to University and external partners engaged in efforts that inform healthy, safe, supportive, and engaging environments for all children.
 The Collaboratory strives to create a positive environment that supports communication, knowledge sharing, and collaborative work among a diverse network of members in pursuit of this shared aim.
 Our collaborations intentionally use an inclusive, team- and relationship-based approach to broaden capacity for interconnected and cross-disciplinary projects that tackle the most pressing and complex issues in school and child health.